 This program includes funding to install, replace and renew distribution system pipelines and service connections for the 1,230 miles of drinking water mains in San Francisco to meet customer level of service goals for uninterrupted service.
 Improvements include replacement, rehabilitation, re-lining, and cathodic protection of all pipe categories to extend or renew pipeline useful life, as well as funding for joint City departments in-City/transit improvement projects.
-The program also includes funding for new Potable Emergency Firefighting Water System pipelines which are jointly funded with Earthquake Safety and Emergency Response (ESER) general obligation bonds.
+The program also includes funding for new

-9 Due to differences in governance/ownership of these projects, they are not expected to be financed with our conventional bond programs.
+&lt;sup>9 Due to differences in governance/ownership of these projects, they are not expected to be financed with our conventional bond programs.